Associate professor, University College London

-R4D Project: Ethnic Power Relations and Conflict in Fragile States
+r4d Project "Ethnic Power Relations and Conflict in Fragile States"

-In cooperation with researchers in five different developing countries, this project examines the link between group-level inequality and ethnic conflict in fragile states.
+In cooperation with researchers in five different developing countries, this project examined the link between group-level inequality and ethnic conflict in fragile states.
 It seeks to provide scientific knowledge to political actors to reduce exclusion and discrimination of ethnic groups and to mitigate its adverse consequences, especially with respect to conflict and political instability.
-The transfer of scientific knowledge to political decision makers as well as to society at large in the regions of interest are a key objective of the project.
+The transfer of scientific knowledge to political decision makers as well as to society at large in the regions of interest was a key objective of the project.

-"El agua vale más que el oro:" Mining and Social Protest in Latin America
+"El agua vale más que el oro": Mining and Social Protest in Latin America